Initial Public Offering (IPO): What is an IPO?

 What is an IPO?

 An initial public offering (IPO) is the process of offering shares to the public for the first time so that a company can raise equity capital.
-Investors may have the opportunity to access shares in an IPO either directly or through a broker.
+Investors may have the opportunity to access shares in an IPO either directly or through an investing platform.
 Once the IPO is completed, the company is listed on the stock market, and its shares become available for trading.

 How does an IPO work?